Connector for SAP SuccessFactors

 The Success Factors: User Attributes connector imports user attributes into Nexthink from SAP SuccessFactors using the User Management API.
 This connector allows you to enrich custom fields on the User object in Nexthink, enabling advanced targeting and personalization within Nexthink Adopt.

 Use this connector to import custom user attributes such as role, department or location.
+The connector supports only Basic authentication methods.

 Prerequisites